Konradajew/Konradajew/README.md

 ### ✨ About Me
 **I'm currently studying Computer Sciencie at AGH University of Science and Technology**
-In my free time I like to apreaciate true beaty and what it means is looking at cute anime girls.

 ---

 ### 💡 What I'm Up To
-- currently working on maze game
 - expanding my skill set
 ---